jpountz/jpountz.github.io/_posts/2025-10-11-vectorized-evaluation-of-disjunctive-queries.markdown

 re-evaluated.

-In fact, after implementing block-max WAND, the Lucene project got several reports of queries that had gone slower.
+In fact, after implementing block-max WAND, the Lucene project got several reports of queries that had become sloweuur.
 Some of them were due to some cases not being properly optimized, e.g. filtered disjunctive queries, but there were also some cases where the slowdown could be 100% attributed to block-max WAND with no obvious fix.
 It was easy to check: switching to exhaustive evaluation made the query faster.
-But hard to fix.

 This is what drove interest in experimenting with the (block-max) [MAXSCORE](https://www.sciencedirect.com/science/article/abs/pii/030645739500020H)